unicef/django-streaming/docs/src/cli.md

 **Options:**

-*   `BINDING_KEYS`: (argument, required) One or more binding keys to listen for.
-*   `--queue TEXT`: (option, required, multiple) The name of the queue to listen to.
+*   `--queues TEXT`: (option, multiple) The alias of the queue to listen to.
 You can specify this option multiple times to listen to multiple queues.
+If not provided, it will listen to all queues defined in `STREAMING['QUEUES']`.
 *   `--payload`: (flag) Print the message payload.
 *   `--autoreload`: (flag) Enable auto-reloading for development.
 *   `--pretty`: (flag) Pretty-print the JSON payload.